Top 5 Wise Business alternatives: Find the best platform for your business

 Who is Wise’s biggest competitor?

 In Australia, Wise’s biggest competitor for businesses is Airwallex.
-Both Wise and Airwallex offer multi-currency accounts and foreign currency transfers for businesses, with a few key differences, including fees and account capabilities.
-Other competitors include Revolut Business, OFX, PayPal Business, and Payoneer.
+Both Wise and Airwallex offer multi-currency accounts and foreign currency transfers for businesses, with a few key differences.
+Airwallex does not charge a setup fee for local account details, and lets you transfer funds to more countries than Wise (200+ vs 150+).
+Other competitors include Revolut Business, OFX, Worldfirst, and Payoneer.

 https://wise.com/au/business/invoices